The 9 Most Useful Google Chrome Shortcuts You'll Ever Need

 As mentioned earlier, one of the downsides of using Incognito Mode is that you can’t bring back tabs you closed by accident because Chrome doesn’t store your browsing history.

-If you’re concerned about privacy when using a loaner machine, a shared computer, or a machine at an Internet café, you can use this shortcut to bring up the “Clear Browsing Data” page, where you can then clear your data manually.
+If you’re concerned about privacy when using a loaner machine, a shared computer, or a machine at an Internet café/library, you can use this shortcut to bring up the “Clear Browsing Data” page, where you can then clear your data manually.

+Another thing worth noting about Incognito Mode is to make sure you’re aware of what it does and doesn’t do.

+Google is facing a $5 billion lawsuit in the United States for allegedly misleading users with respect to the functionality of Incognito Mode.

+However, it was never designed to do that, and Google has never made any claims that it does.

+Incognito Mode simply hides web browsing activity locally.
+If you’re using a shared computer, then going incognito will prevent other people who use that computer from seeing your web browsing activity and search history.

-Use These Shortcuts & Start Being Productive
+Use These Google Chrome Shortcuts & Start Being Productive

+Your workflow is disrupted every time you have to take one hand off the keyboard to reach for the mouse.

-One of the reasons that make Chrome such a powerful browser lies in the myriad of shortcuts that allow you to take full control of your browser without having to take your hands off the keyboard.
+One of the reasons Chrome is such a powerful browser is the myriad shortcuts that allow you to take full control of your browser without having to take your hands off the keyboard.

+These shortcuts allow writers to seamlessly switch between tabs to conduct research, without interrupting the flow of their writing in the WordPress editor.

 Practice using these shortcuts to elevate your browsing game and be productive when browsing the Internet.

+There’s no need to commit all these shortcuts to memory at once.
+Get comfortable with using at least one or two new ones and gradually add more as time goes on.
+Bookmark this page so you can come back to it later.

-If you need a shortcut not found on this list, go to the Google Chrome Shortcuts page.
+If you need a shortcut not found on this list, check out the Google Chrome Shortcuts page.

 More Resources: